Skip to Content

 Go on an e-bike tour to see some of Lyon's most beautiful sights without over-exerting yourself

 One of the best and most fun ways to explore Lyon is via a bike tour!
 Don't worry about your fitness level either, as this tour takes place on e-bikes, which is good since you'll be heading up two of the most famous hills in Lyon (Fourvière and Croix-Rousse) to see stunning views over the city.
-You'll also get to see and learn about Lyon's silk industry, as well as visiting a Roman theatre.
+You'll also get to see and learn about Lyon's silk industry, as well as visit a Roman theatre.
 This is also the perfect activity to do when you first arrive in Lyon so that you can orient yourself and figure out which spots you want to come back to later when you have a bit more time.

 Explore the Old Town of Lyon